 - How can you help us to grow in China?

 These are just examples of questions.
 Be more specific for certain topics if you think it’s needed.

 Preferably, you should seek help from a 3rd party when selecting one or more distributors.

-They have Chinese and English speaking staff, good connections and are well-versed in the Chinese business climate.
-Before you take on a distributor, it’s worth to check their track record and to prepare some questions.
+They have Chinese and English speaking staff, good connections, and are well-versed in the Chinese business climate.
+Before you take on a distributor, it’s worth checking their track record and preparing some questions.

 Below I’ve listed some additional questions you should confirm before selecting a distributor:

 1. Will you have a minimum sales quota?

 Some distributors want exclusive rights of products and intentionally avoid marketing and sell the product.
 This might happen if the distributor collaborates with competitors or has lost interest in selling the product.

 If you give exclusive rights to the products, be sure to have a minimum sales quota.